Resources

 If you need blood you have several options.
 Most patients requiring transfusion receive blood products donated by volunteer community donors.
 These donors are extensively screened about their health history and undergo numerous blood tests as mandated by state and federal regulations in order to ensure the safest possible blood supply.
 Alternatives to transfusion with blood products from volunteer community donors include:

-These options may be available only if your health, time, and procedure permit.
+These options may be available only if your health, time, and surgical procedure permit.
 They may not be available at all locations or for all patients.
-You may also choose not to receive blood transfusion; however this decision may hold life-threatening consequences.
+You may also choose not to receive blood transfusions, however, this decision may have life-threatening consequences.

 Pre-operative autologous donation is not appropriate for all patients.
-Autologous donation involves collecting your own blood prior to a planned surgery for storage in the hospital blood bank.
-It is important to discuss with your physician if it is safe for you to donate and the likelihood of needing a transfusion based on your surgery and current transfusion guidelines.
-Receiving your own blood may reduce, but will not eliminate, the risk of transfusion-related complications.
-Insurance company policies may vary regarding reimbursement for this service.
+Autologous donation involves collecting your own blood prior to a planned surgery and storing it in the hospital or a community blood bank.
+It is important to discuss with your physician if it is safe for you to donate, and the likelihood of needing a transfusion based on the kind of surgery you are having and current transfusion guidelines.
+Receiving your own blood may reduce but will not eliminate the risk of transfusion-related complications.
+Insurance company reimbursement policies may vary for this service.
 Overall, although autologous donation is an option to consider for those who qualify, the number of autologous donations in the United States has significantly decreased in the last few decades mainly due to major advances in blood safety and efforts to decrease unnecessary blood transfusions.

-Directed donation refers to blood collected from “directed donors” who are donating blood for a specific patient by request.
+Directed donation refers to blood collected from "directed donors" who donate blood for a specific patient by request.
 Directed donors are often family and friends of the patient.
-Directed donors go through the same qualification process as volunteer donors.
-Directed donations are not considered to be safer than the general blood supply.
+Directed donors must go through and pass the same qualification process as volunteer donors, and they must be ABO compatible with the patient.
+Directed donations are not any safer than the general blood supply.

 References

-• Circular of Information for the Use of Human Blood and Blood Components.
+- Circular of Information for the Use of Human Blood and Blood Components.
 AABB.
-Nov 2013 (revised April 2014)
+October 2017

 Publishing Information